pfdubois/BridgeBidding/source/AdvancedNTDefenses.rst

    single: two-suited bids
    pair:1N;Meckwell defense

-In this modification of D.O.N.T., the double works harder in order to make 2♥ and 2♠ natural.
+:term:`Meckwell` is a modification of D.O.N.T. in which the double works harder in order to make 2♥ and 2♠ natural.
 After opponents open 1N, either in direct seat, or after two passes by partnership agreement,

 -  X!
 Long minor or both majors